 The team of Machu Travel Peru thinks that many people from all over the world choose to take their annual vacation in the month of December, this is for many different reasons, maybe the children have holidays in this month, maybe work is slower and your company will give you vacation time.
-Maybe you want to reward yourself with an end of year trip for all the hard work though out the year.
+Maybe you want to reward yourself with an end-of-year trip for all the hard work throughout the year.
 Whatever the reason you choose to travel, you will need to decide if December is the best time to travel to Peru.
 This Peru travel guide contains some information you must take into consideration before starting your journey.

-Normally the Peruvian people celebrate Christmas with family but if you are lucky, you may be asked to share a meal for Christmas with a Peruvian family.
+Normally, Peruvians celebrate Christmas as a family, but if you are lucky, you may be asked to share a meal for Christmas with a Peruvian family.

 The weather in Cusco in December is rainy, with December being the middle of the rainy season.
-The mornings can be sunny, but the middle of the day it usually rains.
-The rain will generally last around an hour and is a little uncomfortable but nothing too serious.
+The mornings can be sunny, but in the middle of the day, it usually rains.
+The rain will generally last around an hour, and it is a little uncomfortable, but nothing too serious.
 Always remember to bring a raincoat and the rain should not bother you.

-While in Cusco you must do a city tour, on this tour you will see the beautiful churches and the impressive ruins on the outside of the city.
+While in Cusco, you must do a city tour.
+On this tour, you will see the beautiful churches and the impressive ruins outside the city.
 In December, the city is decorated for Christmas and the main square has an impressive decorated Christmas tree.

-During the dry season in Cusco, thousands of people flock to Cusco to walk the famous Inka Trail.
-At this time of year the trail are full and can be crowded.
-If you do not like the crowds why not do the Inka Trail in the rainy season, sure, you might get wet, but there are a lot less people doing the trail.
+During the dry season in Cusco, thousands of people flock to Cusco to walk the famous Inca Trail.
+At this time of year, the trail is full and can be crowded.
+If you do not like the crowds why not to do the Inca Trail in the rainy season? sure, you might get wet, but there are a lot fewer people doing the trail.
 You will have more time to do the trail without being rushed.

-Machu Picchu is another place that is calmer in the rainy season, there are no lines, there is no waiting for the bus, and you can spend more time at each point of interest not hurried along by the crowds.
+The ruins of Machu Picchu is another place that is calmer in the rainy season, there are no lines, there is no waiting for the bus and you can spend more time at each point of interest not hurried along by the crowds.
 Another factor on the positive side is that in December you can stay at the ruins all day, not like the high season where there are two daily entrances and you can only stay for a few hours.

-Also in Puno it is the rainy season in December, so the crowds are less making for a more enjoyable experience.
-If you have time, you should also travel further out on the lake to Taquille Island, a rock island where a small community of settlers live, growing their own food and making a living knitting jumpers, hats and gloves for the tourists.
+Also, in Puno, it is the rainy season in December, so the crowds are less making for a more enjoyable experience.
+If you have time, you should also travel further out on the lake to Taquile Island, a rocky island where a small community of settlers lives, growing their own food and making living knitting jumpers, hats, and gloves for the tourists.
 You will notice the tranquility of the islands as there are no cars and everybody walks.
 This is a great place to experience a different way of life.
 Once again, you will need to bring your wet weather gear if you want to visit Puno in the rainy season.

-Traveling towards the Pacific coast of Peru from Puno you will eventually arrive in Arequipa, one of the prettiest place in Peru.
-Most of the city is built from white volcanic stone, with colonial style buildings all set around a beautiful main plaza.
-The convent of Santa Catalina is most definitely worth a visit for its religious historical value.
+Traveling towards the Pacific coast of Peru from Puno, you will eventually arrive in Arequipa city, one of the prettiest places in Peru.
+Most of the city is built from white volcanic stone, with colonial-style buildings all set around a beautiful main square.
+The convent of Santa Catalina is most definitely worth a visit for its religious-historical value.
 In December, Arequipa has a lovely warm climate with no rainfall at all.
 The climate attracts many Peruvians who spend their holidays at the beaches close by.

-Not only does the climate effect your Peru holiday, the other important factor for making your decision to go to in Peru in December is of course, the savings you can enjoy in the low season months.
-By doing some research you can find many great deals on hotels trying to fill their rooms.
+Not only the climate affects your Peru holiday, but another important factor for making your decision to go to Peru in December is also, of course, the savings you can enjoy in the low season months.
+By doing some research, you can find many great deals on hotels trying to fill their rooms.
 Discounted tours are also on offer, with the passenger numbers down, so take a look online to find many great offers.
 If you are super lucky, you may also find great deals on airfares.
-Never discount traveling to Peru in the rainy season; you will not regret the decision of seeing Cusco in December at the height of the festivities.
+Never discard traveling to Peru in the rainy season; you will not regret the decision of seeing Cusco in December at the height of the festivities.
 Take a luxury tour in December, reward yourself, take the family, or go on special occasion trip like a honeymoon or a wedding anniversary, a birthday present, whatever the reason you know that Peru is the destination for you.